After 9/11, in the winter of 2001-2,

 utter disgust with the left

-that I am going through.
+that I went through.

-A View From The Patriotic Left
+A View From The Patriotic Left,

-- "Only a complete moral idiot can believe for an instant
+"Only a complete moral idiot can believe for an instant

 that we are fighting against the wretched of the earth.